Machine Unlearning: A Comprehensive Survey: Domain-Centric Machine Unlearning

-\citeauthor{wang2022federated} \cite{wang2022federated} explored the problem of how to selectively unlearn a category from a trained CNN classification model in FL.
-The biggest challenge is that the local data used for FL global model's training cannot be accessed globally.
-Therefore, they explored the inner influence of each channel in deep and observed that various channels have distinct impacts on different categories.
-They proposed a method that does not require accessing the data used for training and retraining from scratch to cleanly scrub the information of particular categories from the global FL model.
-A method called Term Frequency Inverse Document Frequency (TF-IDF) was introduced to quantize the class discrimination of channels.
-Then, they pruned the channels with high TF-IDF scores on the erased classifications to unlearn them.
-Evaluations of CIFAR10 and CIFAR100 demonstrate the unlearning effect of their method.

-Different from unlearning a whole client's influence and unlearning a class, \citeauthor{liu2022right} \cite{liu2022right} investigated how to unlearn data samples in FL.
-They first defined a federated unlearning problem and proposed a fast retraining method to remove data points from the federated learning global model.
-Then, they proposed an efficient federated unlearning method following the Quasi-Newton methods \cite{xu2020second} and the first-order Taylor approximate technique.
-They used the practical Fisher Information Matrix (FIM) \cite{ly2017tutorial} to model the Hessian matrix at a low cost.
-When unlearning, they subtract the estimation matrix from gradients with a bound.
+\textbf{Smaple-level (Client-side) Federated Unlearning.} Different from unlearning a whole client's influence and unlearning a class, \citeauthor{liu2022right} \cite{liu2022right,wang2023bfu} investigated how to unlearn data samples in FL, shown as the client-side federated unlearning in Fig. \ref{fig:fedunl} (b).
+In \cite{liu2022right}, they first defined a federated unlearning problem and proposed a fast retraining method to withdraw the influence of data from the FL model.
+Then, they proposed an efficient federated unlearning method following the Quasi-Newton methods and the first-order Taylor approximate method \cite{liu2022right}.
+They utilized the practical Fisher Information Matrix to model the Hessian matrix at a low cost. {Another similar work based on influence function to implement federated unlearning was introduced in \citep{wang2024fedu}.} Moreover, in \cite{wang2023bfu}, the authors implement federated unlearning based on Bayesian inference, and they propose a parameters self-sharing method to reduce the model utility degradation. {Although these methods effectively implement federated unlearning, they still need some benign clients to participate in the unlearning training, which limits the realistic deployment.}

-\subsection{Graph Unlearning}
+\subsubsection{Graph Unlearning}